MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/nf-setupapi-setupdicallclassinstaller.md

 The device information set specified by <i>DeviceInfoSet</i> must only contain elements for devices on the local computer.

-For information about the design and operation of co-installers, see <a href="https://msdn.microsoft.com/library/Ff554011(v=VS.85).aspx">Writing a Co-installer</a>.
+For information about the design and operation of co-installers, see <a href="devinst.writing_a_co_installer">Writing a Co-installer</a>.